 Mexican adobado is a spicy marinade used on meats and poultry before grilling.
 These thin pork chops cook in a minute over a hot grill, so tend them carefully.
 The fresh salsa of onion, cilantro and lime provides a crunchy and refreshing counterpoint to the spicy pork.
 Serve with rice, beans and fresh fruit salad.

 - To make marinade, remove stems from all dried chiles (Anaheim and arbol), shake out and discard seeds.
 Place chiles in small saucepan with water just to cover.
 Bring to a boil, remove from heat and let stand for 20 minutes to soften.
 Drain.
 In small skillet toast the cumin seed over medium heat until lightly browned and fragrant, about 2-3 minutes.
 Place chiles 9anaheim and arbol), cumin seed, garlic, jalapeno, vinegar, oil and salt in blender container.
 Puree until thick and smooth.

 - Place pork chops in shallow pan and pour marinade over.
 Let marinate in refrigerator for one hour or overnight.

 - Prepare a hot fire in grill or heat broiler.

 - Before grilling chops, make the relish.
-In a small bowl stir together the onion, serrano, cilantro, salt, lime juice and olive oil.
+In a small bowl stir together the onion, serrano, cilantro, 1/4 tsp salt, lime juice and 1 Tbs olive oil.
 Set aside until ready to serve.

 - Grill chops directly over heat, or broil, until they are nicely browned on both sides, 2 minutes per side.
 To serve, arrange chops on serving platter, garnish with some of the relish and serve remaining relish on the side.